SpideyZac/LOLCatCompiler/README.md

 # LOLCatCompiler

-A simple & performant LOLCode compiler written in Zig.
+A simple & performant LOLCode compiler written in Rust.